UNSW Library policy on left property

 As a result, the Library may take action to remove unattended belongings from Library spaces.
 At busy times, Library staff may patrol the seating areas and identify unattended personal belongings.
 They will leave a notice with the belongings indicating that unattended personal belongings will be removed.
 They will then return 30 minutes later and if the belongings are still unattended, they will remove them from the area.
 Items removed will be dealt with depending on their apparent value;

-- Valuable items including bags (handbags, backpacks, etc.), laptop PCs, tablet PCs, mobile phones, wallets, personal copies of published books, etc., will be taken initially to the Help Zone and then collected by Security staff to be taken to Lost Property in Facilities Management.
+- Valuable items including bags (handbags, backpacks, etc.), laptop PCs, tablet PCs, mobile phones, wallets, personal copies of published books, etc., will be taken initially to the Help Zone and then collected by Security staff to be taken to the security office on lower campus.

 - Books of student notes, items of clothing, umbrellas, pens and stationery items, etc., will be taken to the Help Zone and stored for a period of a week before being discarded.